Terms and Conditions

 2.2 The contractor is entitled to have the tasks incumbent upon him performed in whole or in part by third parties.
 Payment by the third party is made exclusively by the contractor himself, unless otherwise contractually agreed.
 There is no direct contractual relationship of any kind between the third party and the client.

-2.3 The client undertakes not to enter into any business relationship of any kind with persons or companies that the contractor uses to fulfill its contractual obligations during and up to the expiry of two years after termination of this contractual relationship.
+2.3 During and up to the expiry of one year after termination of this contractual relationship, the client undertakes not to enter into any business relationship of any kind with persons or companies that the contractor uses to fulfill its contractual obligations.
 In particular, the client will not commission these persons and companies with such or similar services that the contractor also offers.

 3. Duty of information/declaration of completeness/obligation to cooperate